Adityadangi14/NoteTakingApp/README.md

 ## First time user experience

 - When the user will open app for first time he will see a text  ```"Opps! you don't have any notes" ```, a ```add notes``` button in right-bottom  and a ```delete all``` button in right side of appbar .
 - if user choose to create notes then he will be navigated to text editing area .
 He can fill  title and note text field then click save note.
-If He left a field empty by mistake then he will be shown with a alert message called ``` You can't left this field empty```.
+If He left a field empty by mistake then he will be shown a alert message called ``` You can't left this field empty```.
 - if he want to edit already existing notes then he can tap to edit logo in right-top of his note.
 He will be navigated to update notes screen.
 After editing ,he can tap to ``` update Notes``` button in the bottom-centre of screen.

 ## What could be improved in the app